 top of page

-Plymouth Hoop Academy’s Men’s Summer League is an annual event with 8 teams.
-Games are played at the Boys & Girls Club of Plymouth (9 Resnik Rd) every Thursday from 6–9 PM, starting June 5, 2025.
+Plymouth Hoop Academy’s Men’s League is designed to be competitive, electric, and memorable.
+Games are played at the Boys & Girls Club of Plymouth (9 Resnik Rd) every Thursday

-Each team plays every other team once over a 7-week regular season.
-Playoffs are single elimination: week 8 quarterfinals, week 9 semifinals, and week 10 championship.
+Each team plays every other team at least once during regular season.
+Playoffs are single elimination: quarterfinals, semifinals, and championship.
 Players must wear numbered jerseys for their stats to count.

 Game rules: